 - Microsoft Whiteboard & Freehand - Creation and sharing of spatially unlimited whiteboards in channels and meetings

-- Planner - Project management & task planning
+- Tasks & ToDo - Project management & task planning

-- Polly - Easily create surveys & polls
+- Forms - Easily create surveys & polls

 - Wiki - Possibility to keep notes without a shared wiki